ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 The debug output on our `OnTriggerEnter()` in the **Player** class and the `ManageGameState()` method in the **GameManager** confirms that the **GameManager** is working and that state changes are being triggered.

-#

->[!TIP]
-> #### Use a Single Entry Point
->Another method to handle order of execution is to have a single entry point scene.
-Essentially, this means that the game starts with one main empty scene containing the **GameManager** and other global managers, such as a **SceneFlowManager**.
->All other gameplay, menu, or level scenes are then **loaded additively** on top of this entry scene.
-This ensures all managers are awake and ready to communicate before any other objects attempt to access them, avoiding timing and dependency issues.

 ---

 ## Common GameManager Logic